two-hats/Storyboard/README.md

 # Storyboard.jsx
 **It can transform your artboards into a Storyboard!!**

 I realized how useful the artboard function is when I started to use illustrator for UI designs.
+I became able to integrate multiple screens into an AI file.

+I had to make and manage multiple files for an application when I used Photoshop.
+It was horroble to modify many things.
+However In illustrator, I can see all screens in a AI file and modify such a big change quicker than before.

 I came up with this idea that transforms the artboards into a Storyboard.
-I thought it will become useful.
+I thought it will be useful for UI designers.

 I hope you will be satisfied with it.